WillNilges/ospf2zabbix/README.md

 - Retrieve OSPF data from the OSPF Explorer and automatically enroll nodes based on popularity
 - Query a Zabbix instance's database to get a list of the noisiest triggers (A funtionality coming in 7.0)
   - Publish said list to S3
+  - Publish said list to a Slack channel